 Patients with AIDS or HIV infection are more susceptible to certain cancer types than those without HIV infection.
-Patients with AIDS or HIV infection are often reported to have a recurrence of specific cancer types referred to as AIDS associated cancer1.
-HIV infection has been found to influence the incidence of cancer synergistically additionally, HIV associated cancer broadly incorporates both AIDS associated and non-AIDS associated cancer.
-AIDS associated cancer such as non-Hodgkin lymphoma (NHL), Kaposi sarcoma (KS) and invasive cervical cancer (ICC) is reported to have an increased incidence among patients with HIV infection2.
-Apart from the AIDS associated cancers, other types of cancer often develop among patients with HIV infection, including Hodgkin lymphoma, anal cancer, testicular cancer, liver cancer, lung cancer, head and neck, skin cancer and squamous cell cancer.
+Patients with AIDS or HIV infection often have a recurrence of specific cancer types referred to as AIDS-associated cancer1.
+HIV infection can influence the incidence of cancer synergistically.
+Additionally, HIV-associated cancer broadly incorporates both AIDS-associated and non-AIDS-associated cancer.
+AIDS-associated cancer such as non-Hodgkin lymphoma (NHL), Kaposi sarcoma (KS), and invasive cervical cancer (ICC) supposedly have an increased incidence among patients with HIV infection2.
+Apart from AIDS-associated cancers, other types of cancer often develop among patients with HIV infection, including Hodgkin lymphoma, anal cancer, testicular cancer, liver cancer, lung cancer, head and neck, skin cancer, and squamous cell cancer.

-The onset of KS has been often found to be indicative of the advanced HIV stage (stage 3) among patients moreover, the incidence of KS gets reduced among patients subjected to antiretroviral therapy (ART).
-The risk for KS can be reduced, and the average life expectancy of HIV associated cancer patients can be increased over time with proper medication and treatment.
+The onset of KS has been often indicative of the advanced HIV stage (stage 3) among patients.
+Moreover, the incidence of KS reduces among patients subjected to antiretroviral therapy (ART).
+It is also possible to increase the average life expectancy of HIV associated cancer patients over time with proper medication and treatment.
 The symptoms of KS usually diminish as the patient’s immune system gets stronger3.

 Non-Hodgkin’s lymphoma (NHL) is also another type of AIDS associated cancer that is also indicative of advanced stage 3 HIV.
-It has been reported to be very common among patients with advanced stages of HIV.
-Patients can be subjected to ART for decreasing the risk for NHL.
-According to reports by the NCI, HIV infected patients were found to have a 12 fold increased risk for developing NHL.
+It has seen to be very common among patients with advanced stages of HIV.
+Besides it, ART can also be an effective method to help decrease the risk for NHL.
+According to reports by the NCI, HIV infected patients has a 12 fold increased risk for developing NHL.

-NHL is reported to be of various subtypes, the onset of which generally develops in lymphoid tissue and spreads through other parts of the body.
-According to studies, almost eight per cent of HIV infected patients were reported to have lymphoma in the central nervous system originating either in the brain or spinal cord.
+NHL is of various subtypes.
+The onset generally develops in lymphoid tissue and spreads through other parts of the body.
+According to studies, almost eight per cent of HIV infected patients have lymphoma in the central nervous system originating either in the brain or spinal cord.
 The Epstein-Barr virus (EBV) is one of the major risk factors among HIV infected patients for many NHL subtypes3.

 Invasive cervical cancer

 HIV-positive women are more likely to develop cervical intraepithelial tumors neoplasia (CIN) which leads to the growth of precancerous cervical cancer cells.
 Many times CIN can progress to cervical cancer without the presence of any particular symptom.
-Treatment for CIN among HIV infected women are often found to be difficult, but proper health care advice and medical treatment can provide the most effective treatment.
-Studies reported abnormalities in Pap tests to be quite common among patients presented with HIV and cancer at the same time.
+Treatment for CIN among HIV infected women can often be difficult.
+But proper health care advice and medical treatment can provide the most effective treatment.
+Studies show that abnormalities in Pap tests to be quite common among patients with HIV and cancer at the same time.
 Regular cervical cancer screenings can lead to an early diagnosis of cervical cancer, thus providing a better treatment regime for the patients3.

 - 1.How Are HIV and AIDS Related to Cancer?
 HIV INFECTION, AIDS, AND CANCER.
 Published 2014.
 Accessed March 2022. https://www.cancer.org/cancer/cancer-causes/infectious-agents/hiv-infection-aids/hiv-aids-and-cancer.html